MarkOates/Flowers/README.md

 The Genre Rule (flowers) and Technical Rule #1 (procedural content) are both fulfilled by the procedural generation of the flowers, which is the primary component of the gameplay.

+For the remaining requirements, I'm envoking the bonus rule, Act of Monkey, to reverse the Artistical Rule from "Make fun of old-fashioned things." to "Celebrate and cherish old-fashioned things."
+During gameplay, you will be rewarded for developing and growing your flowers with positive and inspiring quotes on the topic of aging.
+These quotes will appear and disappear with a scrolling motion, fulfilling the Technical Rule #2 (scrolling text).